Kefir Soda Starter

 • Is there sugar in the kefir soda beverage?
 Much of the original natural sugar from the juice/coconut water is consumed by the starter bacteria and yeasts during fermentation, and is used to produce carbonation.
 Our research shows a decrease of up to 82% in sugar content.
 Sugar content will also depend on the juice you use and on fermentation length.
 As fermentation progresses, more sugar is metabolized by the microorganisms, and less of it is left in the liquid.
 The starter itself contains no sugar, nor is sugar added to the recipe.
 The natural sugar in the juice/coconut water is food for the bacteria and yeasts, and is needed in order for fermentation and carbonation to occur.
 See research

-• Is the starter gluten-free/dairy-free/lactose-free/vegan?
-Although the starter contains no animal products, no gluten, and no dairy (and hence no lactose), it is packaged in a shared facility that also handles products that may contain wheat, soy, eggs, milk, and fish.
+• Is the starter gluten-free/soy-free/dairy-free/lactose-free/vegan?
+Although the starter contains no gluten, no soy, no animal products, and no dairy (and hence no lactose), it is packaged in a shared facility that also handles products that may contain wheat, soy, eggs, milk, and fish.

 • Is the starter certified Kosher?
 No. Our starters are not certified Kosher.